js-lee-AI/Eng_chatbot_Data/README.md

 There may be some typos or awkward sentences.

 ![0](./img/0.PNG)
-'dialogue.xlsx' is the catting logs.
+'dialogue.xlsx' is the chatting logs.